University of South Florida

 Email: ndiscenza (at) usf.edu

 My research focuses primarily on early medieval England.
-My recent book Inhabited Spaces: Anglo-Saxon Constructions of Place (University of Toronto Press, 2017) explores how early English writers shaped the universe into knowable places, from the earth’s place in the universe to the kingdoms of different peoples to the intimacy of the hall.
-Educated early medieval English writers described the earth as a ball or a nut at the center of a similarly spherical universe.
-While they recognized that their home was far from places of power such as Rome and Jerusalem, sometimes they thought with a more northern orientation in which their home was more central.
-They also frequently connected their island at the margins to the transcendent space of heaven.
+My book Inhabited Spaces (University of Toronto Press, 2017) explores how early English writers described the structure of the universe, from the earth’s place in the cosmos to where different peoples lived in the known world and even to the intimacy of the hall.
+Contrary to what we may have heard, they did not believe the earth was flat!
+Instead, they described it as a ball or a nut at the center of a spherical universe.
+English texts connected their little island to many peoples around the world and the great cities of Rome and Jerusalem.
+Writers also reflected on how their home connected to the transcendent space of heaven.

-Another strand of my research focuses on the translations of Alfred the Great and his circle; in addition to several articles and chapters in the area, I co-edited A Companion to Alfred the Great (Leiden, 2015) with Paul E. Szarmach.
-My monograph The King’s English: Strategies of Translation in the Old English Boethius (New York, 2005) argues that the Old English Boethius reflects a coherent set of strategies to share classical and patristic knowledge with English speakers while validating particular early medieval English values.
-My entries on sources of the Old English Boethius are included in Fontes Anglo-Saxonici.
+Another strand of my research focuses on the translations of Alfred the Great and his circle in late ninth-century England.
+My monograph The King’s English (New York, 2005) argues that the Old English Boethius reflects a coherent set of strategies to translate the Latin Consolation of Philosophy while sharing classical and patristic knowledge with English audiences and validating certain early medieval English values.
+In addition, I have written several articles and chapters in the area, and I co-edited A Companion to Alfred the Great (Leiden, 2015) with Paul E. Szarmach.